Note

 k10-kasten-operator-rhmp Test Catalog 10m

-Follow steps under operator install to continue installing K10.
+Follow the steps under operator install to continue installing Veeam Kasten.

 Other Installation Options